weibeu/cosmos-discord-bot/docs/guild/levels.md

 ### ;level resetall

 **WARNING:** This resets everyone's XP of specified channel, either text or voice.
 If no channel is specified it resets both, everyone's Text and Voice XP.
+This will not effect existing awards like role or points that has already been awarded to members.

 ```yaml
 Aliases: